celonis/homcc/README.md

     - `port`: TCP port to listen on
     - `address`: IP address to listen on
     - `log_level`: detail level for log messages, choose from `{DEBUG,INFO,WARNING,ERROR,CRITICAL}`
-    - `verbose`: enable a verbose mode by specifying `True` which implies detailed and colored logging of debug messages
+    - `verbose`: enable a verbose mode by specifying `True` which implies detailed and colored logging of debug messages, can be combined with `log_level`
   - Example:
     ```
     # homccd: example server.conf
     limit=64
-    log_level=DEBUG
     port=3633
     address=0.0.0.0
+    log_level=DEBUG
     verbose=True
     ```
 - \[Optional]: Setup your `chroot` environments at `/etc/schroot/schroot.conf` or in the<br/>